 77-1143 Citizen contacted his legislator stating that there was a conflict in the rules between the SSA and the DSS regarding eligibility for SSI for nursing home patients.
-CA/O researched the matter and found that the SSA considers a separated couple as two individuals with separate incomes for the purpose of SSI eligibility.
-The DSS considers such separated persons as a couple for income purposes.
-CA/O provided the legislator with research information and documents for his response to his constituent.
+CA/O researched as two individuals with separate incomes for the purpose of SSI couple for income purposes.
+CA/O provided the legislator with stituent.

-77-1144 Citizen's attorney stated his client needs a driver's permit to drive to a drinking driver's school and work but had not received a permit application as DOT had not received a required form with a criminal conviction record number from the county courthouse.
-CA/O called the county clerk of court and learned the clerk had sent the required form twice to DPS.
-CA/O corrected the clerk and asked that the form be re-sent to DOT.
-CA/O explained to the attorney that his client would receive the permit application when the form was forwarded by the court to DOT.
+77-1144 Citizen's attorney stated his client needs a driver's permit to drive to a drinking driver's school and work but had not received a permit application as DOT had not received a recounty court and conviction record number from the learned the clerk had sent the required form twice to DPS.
+CA/O CA/O explained to the attorney that his client would receive the DOT.

 77-1145 An inmate at ISP complained to CA/O that there were rats in Cellhouse 20.
 He stated that he had actually been awakened by a rat at the foot of his bed.
 He said that he had complained to the guards but that no action had been taken.
-CA/O contacted the warden's office and was informed that they had no knowledge of such problems.
-The exterminator was called.
-There have been no further complaints in this regard.
+CA/O contacted the warden's office and was informed that they had no knowledge of such complaints in this regard.

 77-1169 An inmate at ISP complained that \$200 which his sister had concealed in a greeting card and attempted to send him had been confiscated by ISP and not returned.
-CA/O reviewed the circumstances and determined that it is within the jurisdiction of the institution to take such money as it is contraband.
+CA/O reviewed the circumstances and determined that it is within the jurisdiction of the institution take such money as it is contraband.
 There is no entitlement for return.
 Such monies are placed in the inmates' welfare fund.

 77-1206 An inmate at ISP complained about Indian youngsters who were invited to participate in a cultural event inside the prison but were not allowed to enter by prison administrators.
-The inmate's question was, if other youngsters could enter the prison for prison events, such as little league ball games, why were the Indian youngsters prevented from entering and participating in a cultural event sponsored by the prison's Indian-Chicano Cultural Center.
-The warden stated that no prior agreement was made with prison administration to allow the Indian youngsters to enter the prison and other youngsters were allowed to participate in events for the entire prison population, not for just one prison organization.
-In the future, Indian youngsters will be allowed to enter for an Indian cultural event for the entire population but prior arrangements, agreements and scheduling must be completed and documented by inmates and administrators.
+The inmate's question was, if other youngsters could enter the prison for prison events, such as little league ball games, why were the cultural event sponsored by the prison's Indian-Chicano Cultural eventer.
+The warden stated that no prior agreement was made with prison administration to allow the Indian youngsters to enter the for the entire prison population, not for just one prison organization.
+In the future, Indian youngsters will be allowed to enter arrangements, agreements and scheduling must be completed and documented by inmates and administrators.

 77-1234 Two citizens were opening a supper club and needed a liquor license which was being denied by the board of supervisors.
 These supervisors cited Section 332.23 which, upon investigation, was inappropriate for this denial.
-Further investigation revealed that the supervisors were really denying the citizens application based upon the felony conviction of one applicant's husband.
-CA/O explained to the supervisors that a valid reason would have to be given.
+Further investigation revealed based upon the felony conviction of one applicant's husband.
+CA/O given.
 The county attorney eventually advised them to give the liquor license to the business, so long as the applicants were not convicted felons.